-An employee subject to on-call status shall be available to respond to emergencies requiring immediate response by the Public Works Department Water Department, Wastewater or Police Department during the period specified in paragraph 2, below.
-All employees subject to being placed in an on-call status shall be able to respond to the Corporation Yard as quickly as possible, but in no more than twenty-five (25) minutes.
+An employee subject to on-call status shall be available to respond to emergencies requiring immediate response by the Public Works Department, Water Department, or Wastewater Department during the period specified in paragraph 2, below.
+All employees subject to being placed in an on-call status shall be able to respond to the Corporation Yard/Waste Water Treatment Plant, immediately upon receipt of notification but in no more than forty (40) minutes.
+For those employees residing in areas predisposed to inclement weather, said employee shall make all necessary arrangements, subject to management's approval, to ensure that an immediate response, within the 40 minute time frame, will be met.

-- 1. When an employee is scheduled to work on-call status hours subject to the rotation described in Section A, above, the employee will be considered in on-call status to come to work before or after he/she has worked the minimum three hours pursuant to Section B and is away from the work site. - On-call status shall extend through the end of the weekend or outside regular work hours.
+- 1. When an employee is scheduled to work on-call status hours subject to the rotation described in Section A, above, the employee will be considered in on-call status to come to work before or after he/she has worked the minimum three hours pursuant to Section B and is away from the work site. - 2.
+On-call status shall extend through the end of the weekend or outside regular work hours.
 Employees shall be paid on-call pay during that assignment of \$3.00 per hour.